leannejdong/leannejdong/README.md

      - Game programming
      - how to write paralleled codes, SIMD Intrinsics ...
 - 👯 I’m looking to collaborate on C++ and possibly Rust
+- Contact me on twitter or Linkedin for more...